Gaius Valerius Flaccus (consul 93 BC): Life and career

 Valerius Flaccus was praetor, a senior administrative and judicial position, sometime before 95 BC, most probably in 96.
 An inscription from Claros (in modern Turkey) indicates that following his praetorship and before 95 he held a promagisterial, or senior military, command in the Roman province of Asia.
 Both he and his brother Lucius, who was a governor of Asia in the late 90s and again for 85, are honored as patrons of the city of Colophon in Ionia.
 The two are the first Roman governors known to be addressed as patrons of a free city, a practice that became common in the 60s BC.

-Flaccus may have been a candidate for the consulship of 94, losing to the novus homo ("new man") Gaius Coelius Caldus, ran against two highly distinguished candidates and beat one of them.
+Flaccus may have been a candidate for the consulship of 94, losing to the novus homo ("new man") Gaius Coelius Caldus, who is said to have run against two nobiles and beaten one of them.
 It was not unusual for a defeated candidate to run again the following year, as Flaccus did, often with success.
 Flaccus was successful in being elected as a consul in 93; his colleague was M. Herennius.

 Proponent of citizenship

 In 96, while praetor urbanus, the senior magistrate of the city of Rome, Flaccus sponsored legislation to grant citizenship to Calliphana of Velia, a priestess of Ceres.
 Julius Caesar, in his account of the Gallic Wars, identifies the Helvian Celt Caburus as another recipient of citizenship from Flaccus, during his time as governor of Gallia Transalpina.
 Caburus followed custom in assuming his patron's gentilic name Gaius Valerius.
 This interest in expanding citizenship may be viewed in the context of the family's moderate popularism and their relations with social inferiors.
-Modern historian Ernst Badian has pointed out that the Valerii Flacci "were given to taking up new men and families: inscriptions (Inschr.
+Ernst Badian noted that the Valerii Flacci "were given to taking up new men and families: inscriptions (Inschr.
 V. Magn.
 144f.) reveal a policy of low-class connections."